kubernetes-sigs/release-team-shadow-stats/README.md

 # Application Summary

+> PROJECT IDEA AND OUTCOME UNDER DISCUSSION - STRUCTURE, HOW TO USE ...
+IS LIKELY TO CHANGE

 Used to generate a summary for the Kubernetes sig-release shadow applicants.

 The project is structured in two parts: